Sutton, London: Retailing

-There are two covered shopping centres, both situated near the middle of the retail area.
+There are two covered shopping centres situated near the middle of the retail area.
 The larger of these is the St. Nicholas Centre with three levels, and five levels for the former Debenhams anchor store.
 Times Square is the smaller one – it opened in 1985, and was re-launched in 2017 following a refit.
-The refit was assessed as being of high quality and making a significant contribution to the regeneration of the town centre."
+"The refit was assessed as being of high quality and making a significant contribution to the regeneration of the town centre."